CybercentreCanada/howler-docs/docs/installation/deployment.md

 # Deploying Howler

-Interally at the Cyber Centre, we use a helm chart to deploy howler to a kubernetes cluster.
+Internally at the Cyber Centre, we use a helm chart to deploy howler to a kubernetes cluster.
 Currently, this internal chart has not been made publically available, though this work is in progress.
 For now, this article will discuss general steps for deploying howler.